-Students who are receiving benefits from the Veterans Administration are also subject to the Satisfactory Progress Standards as determined by the VA.
+Students who are receiving benefits from the Veterans Administration are also subject to the College's Satisfactory Progress Standards.
+The Veterans Administration does not determine satisfactory progress standards.

 - To receive VA benefits students certified as: Full-time must complete 12 units each term.
 Three-quarter time must complete nine units each term.
 One-half time must complete six units each term. - 2.
 Students must complete certified units with a passing grade and a minimum term grade point average of 2.00 or be placed on academic probation.
 (No incomplete grades will be permitted if the student has not completed the units certified.)
 If the student's deficiency is not corrected after two consecutive terms, the college will notify the VA of the student's unsatisfactory progress. - 3.
 Students must complete all course changes within the first 10 days of the term and withdrawal procedures within the first four weeks of each term.
 Students withdrawing after the start of the fifth week may be subject to the noncompliance provisions of the Satisfactory Progress Standards.